Rick Rude: Death

 Rude was found unconscious by his wife and died on the morning of April 20, 1999, at the age of 40 when he suffered from heart failure.
 An autopsy report showed he died from an overdose of "mixed medications".
 At the time of his death, Rude was in training for a return to the ring.
 The effects of gamma-hydroxybutyrate (GHB), a narcolepsy prevention drug, may have contributed to his death.

 Legacy

-On March 6, 2017, it was announced that Rick Rude would be inducted into the WWE Hall of Fame.
+On March 6, 2017, WWE announced that Rick Rude would be inducted into the WWE Hall of Fame.
 Ricky "The Dragon" Steamboat inducted Rude.
 Michelle, Merissa, and Richard Jr. accepted on his behalf.